metangdude101/ShreyDatta_BlueStampPortfolio/index.md

 ## Summary

 The first milestone for my OpenAI Camera was its assembly and installing CircuitPython on it.
-When I got the board, it had a very basic app running on it, and its enclosure came seperately.
-I had to screw on both sides of the enclosure, and connect the camera to my laptop to install CircuitPython on it.
+When I received my project, the board lacked an enclosure, which I had to assemble myself.
+In addition, the camera had a very bare bones app running on it, so I had to install CircuitPython, a version of Python suitable for microcontrollers, so I could install a much better camera app.

 ## Challenges